 A plug-and-play device that works out of the box.
 You have to make it work, that is a feature!

 More details on the hardware and content of the tutorial can be found below.
-Please note that the EduExo is still in development and the content might change until release (some months down the road).
 If you have any questions or suggestions, please write us.

 The EduExo is a one degree-of-freedom elbow exoskeleton.
 The hardware combines off-the-shelf components (motor, force sensor and Arduino microcontroller) with a rigid exoskeleton structure and cuff interfaces.